THEATRE * EDUCATION * PUBLIC PROGRAMS

 Mission Statement

-The Providence Black Repertory Company produces and presents artistic performances inspired by the cultural traditions of the African Diaspora that bring people together, provoke thought, inspire hope, and create understanding.
-The Black Rep’s dual mission – artistic and civic – provides for a unique experience in three key areas: Theater, Education, and Public Programs.
+The Providence Black Repertory Company produces and presents artistic performances that bring people together, provoke thought, inspire hope, and create understanding.
+The Black Rep is an arts organization that provides a unique experience in the tradition of Black/African/African-American art forms and culture in three key areas: Theatre, Education, and Public Programs.
+The work mirrors the rich cultural heritage of the U.S. and creates a venue where universal stories can be shared among all.

 Vision Statement